meilinkm/k8s-reflector/README.md

     version: 10.0.14 # version of the helm chart for reflector used
     repository: https://emberstack.github.io/helm-charts
 ```
-Run the dependendency update which will download the kubed helm chart in tgz format and place it in the charts sub-folder as a child helm chart.
+Run the dependendency update which will download the reflector helm chart in tgz format and place it in the charts sub-folder as a child helm chart.
 It will also create the Chart.lock file.
 Alternatively, use the chart-update.sh script to update the helm chart automatically.
 ```Bash
 cd helm